D-J-Harris/d-j-harris.github.io/README.md

 ## ©️ License

 Source code in this repository is available under the [MIT License](LICENSE).
 The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/).
-Read their [license](https://uxwing.com/license/).
+Read their license [here](https://uxwing.com/license/).